microsoft/MIDI/src/api/README.md

-# API ideas
+# MIDI Service and API

-API specs and ideas have been moved to /specs/api/README.md